McJackTang/mcjacktang.github.io/_pages/about.md

 **2023.12:** 🎉🎉 Awarded **Best Presentation** at Tsinghua University Initiative Scientific Research Program Forum.

-**2023.11:** Attended the AI Health Summit 2023 held in Singapore and posted a [poster](https://arxiv.org/abs/2311.12524) about AnomaLous Physiological Health Assessment Using Large Language Models.
+**2023.11:** Attended the AI Health Summit 2023 held in Singapore and posted a [poster](https://arxiv.org/abs/2311.12524) about Anomalous Physiological Health Assessment Using Large Language Models.

 **2023.11:** 🎉🎉 Hosting a research project on non-contact physiological indication perception based on camera technology, awarded funding by the **Beijing Natural Science Foundation**.